franciscobmacedo/debtors-scraper/README.md

 https://debtors.fmacedo.com

-The code for the frontend can be found [here](https://github.com/franciscobmacedo/devedores).
+The code for the frontend can be found [here](https://github.com/franciscobmacedo/debtors).

 The entire platform runs free of charge, using github actions to update the backend service, github to serve the json data and cloudflare pages to host the frontend.
+## Contributing

+Contributions are welcome.
+Feel free to open an issue or submit a pull request.
+If you're not sure where to start, mention me in the comments!

 ## Installation